sara020706/The-decision-maker-/README.md

 Stick to the existing code style; the project already includes ESLint config.

-## License

-This project does not include a license file by default.
-Add a `LICENSE` file to declare how you want to license this code (for example, MIT).

-## Troubleshooting

-- If styles don't load, ensure Tailwind is configured and `src/index.css` is imported in `main.tsx`.
-- If the dev server fails to start, delete `node_modules` and reinstall dependencies.
-- If you run into type errors, ensure your TypeScript version is compatible with the project and run `npm run build` to see compiler output.

-If you'd like, I can also:

-- add a basic `LICENSE` (MIT) file
-- add a small CONTRIBUTING.md with PR checklist
-- extract actual `package.json` scripts and update this README to match exactly (requires read access to `package.json` in the workspace)

----

 If you want any wording changed or extra sections (screenshots, demo link, CI badges), tell me what to include and I will update the README.